Playboy Mansion

-The Playboy Mansion, also known as the Playboy Mansion West, is the former home of Playboy magazine founder Hugh Hefner who lived there from 1974 until his death in 2017.
+The Playboy Mansion, also known as the Playboy Mansion West, is the former home of Playboy magazine founder Hugh Hefner, who lived there from 1971 until his death in 2017.
 Barbi Benton convinced Hefner to buy the home located in Holmby Hills, Los Angeles, California, near Beverly Hills.
-From the 1970s onward the mansion became as the location of lavish parties held by Hefner which were often attended by celebrities and socialites.
+From the 1970s onward, the mansion became the location of lavish parties held by Hefner which were often attended by celebrities and socialites.
 It is currently owned by Daren Metropoulos, the son of billionaire investor Dean Metropoulos, and is used for corporate activities.
 It also serves as a location for television production, magazine photography, charitable events, and civic functions.

 Hefner established the original Playboy Mansion in 1959.
-It was a 70-room brick and limestone residence in Chicago's Gold Coast, which had been built in 1899.
+It was a brick and limestone residence in Chicago's Gold Coast, which had been built in 1899.
 Hefner had founded Playboy in Chicago in 1953.
-After he moved to California, his company eventually let the mansion for a nominal rent to the School of the Art Institute of Chicago and then donated it to the school outright.
+After he permanently relocated to California in 1975, his company eventually leased the mansion for a nominal rent to the School of the Art Institute of Chicago and then donated it to the school outright.
 The school later sold the mansion, which was then redeveloped for luxury condominiums.

-After Hefner's death in 2017, it began to emerge publicly that sex and drug use occurred frequently at the Playboy Mansion during Hefner's lifetime.
+Following Hefner's death in 2017, allegations of drug and sexual abuse began to emerge at the Playboy Mansion during Hefner's lifetime.